karlcswanson/micboard/docs/multivenue.md

-# Micboard Multivenue
+# Micboard Multivenue Server
-Using NGINX, a single server can provide a separate instances of micboard for each venue across a campus.
+Using NGINX, a single server can provide separate instances of micboard for each venue across a campus.

+For Micboard multivenue, NGINX is setup as a transparent proxy server.
+NGINX internally routes traffic for each venue to the correct micboard instance based on the URL.  `micboard.local/venue-a` renders the instance for venue-a while `/venue-b` serves the instance for venue b.

 ## Micboard Configuration
-Setup and enable a service for each venue
+Setup and enable systemd service for each venue

+`micboard-venue-a`
 ```
 [Unit]
 Description=Micboard Service
 After=network.target

 [Service]
+# Set the network port for micboard venue-a to 8080
 Environment=MICBOARD_PORT=8080
+# Direct micboard to use a seperate configuration path for the venue-a venue
-ExecStart=/usr/bin/python3 -u py/micboard.py -f ~/.local/share/micboard/chapel
+ExecStart=/usr/bin/python3 -u py/micboard.py -f ~/.local/share/micboard/venue-a
 WorkingDirectory=/home/micboard/micboard
 StandardOutput=inherit
 StandardError=inherit
 Restart=always
+# Run the service as user micboard
 User=micboard
 AmbientCapabilities=CAP_NET_BIND_SERVICE